We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Use a lubricant to reduce friction during sex.

-• Add yogurt (with live active cultures) and probiotics to your diet.
+• Try adding yogurt (with live active cultures) and probiotics to your diet.

 Most cases of swollen labia aren’t serious.
-If the swelling is chronic, painful, or accompanied by other symptoms, such as a vaginal odor, bump, or discharge, definitely have it checked out by a doctor.
+If the swelling is chronic, painful, or accompanied by other symptoms, such as a vaginal odor, discharge, or a bump, you should make an appointment with a doctor.

 Swelling of the labia isn’t uncommon, and effective treatment is available.
-Most women will recover without any lasting consequences, although in some cases the swelling can recur.
+Most people recover without any lasting consequences, although in some cases, the swelling can recur.